nhayward/book-light-editorial/pages/06.blog/a-few-commonly-confused-words/item.md

 #### Shined/shone

 Both of these are past tense of shine—but the word you choose depends on whether someone is applying shine (I **shined** my shoes) or glowing (A lantern **shone** in the distance).
-The reason this one’s so confusing is that shine can be either transitive (action is _trans_ ferred to the direct object—shoes in this case) or intransitive (no direct object).
+The reason this one’s so confusing is that shine can be either transitive (action is <i>trans</i>ferred to the direct object—shoes in this case) or intransitive (no direct object).

 #### Discreet/discrete